awsdocs/aws-elemental-mediapackage-user-guide/doc_source/logging-using-cloudtrail.md

 All MediaPackage actions are logged by CloudTrail and are documented in the [AWS Elemental MediaPackage API Reference](https://docs.aws.amazon.com/mediapackage/latest/apireference/)\.
 For example, calls to the `CreateChannel`, `CreateOriginEndpoint`, and `RotateIngestEndpointCredentials` operations generate entries in the CloudTrail log files\.

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
-+ Whether the request was made with root or AWS Identity and Access Management \(IAM\) user credentials
++ Whether the request was made with root user or IAM user credentials
 + Whether the request was made with temporary security credentials for a role or federated user
 + Whether the request was made by another AWS service